7 Types of Conflict in Relationships & How to Deal With Them

 How can relationship conflicts bring you closer to each other?

-Relationship conflicts, when approached with open communication, empathy, and a willingness to understand each other’s perspectives, can lead to a deeper connection, increased trust, and a stronger bond between partners.
+When approached with open communication, empathy, and a willingness to understand each other’s perspectives, relationship conflicts can lead to a deeper connection, increased trust, and a stronger bond between partners.

 When you enter a relationship, you’re full of love and hope.
 Don’t be discouraged when you start having conflicts in your relationship.